sedaghatfar/arky/readme.rst

    * All of the functions implemented inside the util pkg are tested.
 + ``misc`` pkg:
    * Fixed the ARK2USD and USD2ARK functions.
-+ Some minors correction about the whitespace, indentation for PEP8 specifications.
-+ Removed some unused imports.

 **0.3**